Youth Grief: Community Healing Hearts

 Claire, a youth grief specialist for Community Healing Hearts, has been with Community Health Network since 2017.
 She previously served as a group facilitator at Brooke’s Place while attending Butler University and wanted to continue this work after receiving her master’s degree in mental health counseling.
 Claire currently facilitates grief support groups in Warren Township elementary schools.
 She also provides grief support and education to hospice families and community members in the Indianapolis area.
 Claire is a registered yoga teacher and hopes to continue to incorporate her passion for complete mind and body wellness while working with grieving children.

-Community has two unique newsletters offering education, validation and connection to bereaved families in our community: InTouch Bereavement for loss of a loved one and Connections of Hope for loss of pregnancy or infant.
+Community's InTouch Bereavement newsletter offers education, validation and connection to bereaved families in our community.
 Newsletters are free and mailed several times throughout the year.
 We care about you and we are here when you need us.
 Please consider signing up today.

 Support Healing Hearts